UNINETTSigma2/documentation/tutorials/guides/cuda_translating-tools.md

 ```console
 $hipcc --offload-arch=gfx90a -o exec_hip program.cu.hip
 ```
-Despite of the simplicity of the use of `hipify-perl`, the tool might not be suitable for large applications, as it relies heavily on translating regular expressions (e.g. it replaces *cuda* with *hip*).
-The alternative here is to use `hipify-clang` as described in the next section.
+Despite of the simplicity of the use of `hipify-perl`, the tool might not be suitable for large applications, as it relies heavily on substituting CUDA strings with HIP strings (e.g. it replaces *cuda* with *hip*).
+In addition, `hipify-perl` lacks the ability of [distinguishing device/host function calls](https://docs.amd.com/bundle/HIPify-Reference-Guide-v5.1/page/HIPify.html#perl).
+The alternative here is to use `hipify-clang` as we shall describe in the next section.

 (hipify-clang)=
 ### Hipify-clang

 As described [here](https://docs.amd.com/en-US/bundle/HIPify-Reference-Guide-v5.1/page/HIPify.html#perl), the `hipify-clang` tool is based on clang for translating CUDA sources into HIP sources.
+The tool is more robust for translating CUDA codes compared to the `hipify-perl` tool.
+Furthermore, it facilitates the analysis of the code by providing assistance.

 In short, `hipify-clang` requires `LLVM+CLANG` and `CUDA`.
 Details about building `hipify-clang` can be found [here](https://github.com/ROCm-Developer-Tools/HIPIFY).
 Note that `hipify-clang` is available on LUMI-G. The issue however might be related to the installation of CUDA-toolkit.
 To avoid any eventual issues with the installation procedure we opt for CUDA singularity container.
-Here we present a step-by-step guide to running `hipify-clang`:
+Here we present a step-by-step guide for running `hipify-clang`:

 - **Step 1**: pulling a CUDA singularity container e.g.